scottslowe/lowescott.github.io/_posts/2015-09-24-quick-reference-new-storage-lvm.md

     mkdir -p /mnt/vmstore

 Edit `/etc/fstab` to specify the UUID of the new logical volume, the mount point, the file system, and other necessary information.
 Once you're done, mount the new storage with `mount -a`.
 All done!

+**UPDATE**: Reader Rutger van Esch pointed out that it's not necessary to create the partition before creating the physical volume; you can actually create the physical volume directly on the block device using `pvcreate /dev/sdb`.
+This makes it easier to do online resizing later down the road.
+Thanks Rutger!